G-Core/product-documentation/documentation/cloud/virtual-instances/enable-root-user-on-a-linux-vm.md

 published: true
 toc:
 pageTitle: Enable root user on a Linux VM | Gcore
-pageDescription: Learn how to enable root user on a Linux VM using "sudo" or "sudo su" commands.
+pageDescription: How to enable root user on a Linux VM using "sudo" or "sudo su" commands.
 Understand the differences and alternative methods.
 ---
 # Enable root user on a Linux VM